What info can you find with a license plate search?

 Even printing methods vary; most states currently emboss or press the registration number into the plate, but digital printing (or "flat plate" technology) is increasingly popular.
 About the only thing that North American (including Canadian) license plates have in common is size: In 1956, the US and Canada agreed that all license plates would measure roughly 6x12".

-Do I need front and rear plates?
+Do you need front and rear license plates?

 Most states and territories require passenger vehicles to display both front and rear plates.
 There are some that only require rear plates, however, mostly throughout the South and Rust Belt.

-States that require front and rear plates:
+States that require front and rear license plates:

-States that only require rear plates:
+States that only require rear license plates:

 States that require both plates, with exceptions: